AdelDima/git-conventional-log/README.md

 ## Bash/Zsh Workflow

-For quick prototyping, I have made the following functions that you can add to your .bashrc/.zshrc files and use Emoji-Log quickly.
+For quick prototyping, I have made the following functions that you can add to your .bashrc/.zshrc files and use script quickly.

 ```sh
     # Git Commit, Add all, and Push — in one step.